ossf/scorecard/checks/checks.md

 ## Contributors

 This check tries to determine if a project has a set of contributors from multiple companies.
+Low score has 'Low' risk.
-It works by looking at the authors of recent commits and checking the `Company` field on the GitHub user profile.
+The check works by looking at the authors of recent commits and checking the `Company` field on the GitHub user profile.
 A contributor must have at least 5 commint in the last 30 commits.
 The check succeeds if all contributor span  at least 2 different companies.

 **Remediation steps**
 - There is *NO* remediation work needed here.
 This is just to provide some insights on which organization(s) have contributed to the project and making trust decision based on that.
 But you can ask your contributors to  join their respective organization.